retromaniak/Chrono-Trigger-Polska-Wersja/Chrono Trigger - Broszura Instrukcyjna.md

 This strange box will not open for you... yet.
 Come back later.

 ## Idź do lasu Guardia
 The forest is full of monsters.
 If you leave them alone they will not bother you.
-However, to bu
+However, to build your levels you should battle them.

+Run into these monsters and they're feady to fight.

+Continue battling to build up your levels.

+Go to the far right to find a power capsule.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyMDAzNzQ1NTksMTQ0NDg1MzU5MCwtMT
-U4NjQ1NjAzMCwtOTk3MjE0MzAxLDEzNDM3MDE5MjAsLTIwODI4
-MjQwMzcsLTE3NzMyOTkxNCwxOTgzMDU2OTMyXX0=
+eyJoaXN0b3J5IjpbLTI5MTYxNzc0MCwxNDQ0ODUzNTkwLC0xNT
+g2NDU2MDMwLC05OTcyMTQzMDEsMTM0MzcwMTkyMCwtMjA4Mjgy
+NDAzNywtMTc3MzI5OTE0LDE5ODMwNTY5MzJdfQ==
 -->